Social | Talent creativity

 The Group has customized DE&I programs that reflect the context, rules, traditions and regulations of the individual countries and regions in which it operates.

-Bridgestone recognizes that empowering women is a high priority in seeking to address historical gender disparities in some diversity, equity and inclusion (DE&I) domains in the broader labor market in Japan and within the Company as compared to the Group’s overseas locations.
-To advance the initiative, the Company has established the HRX* Culture, DE&I Enhancement Department as a dedicated DE&I action owner, while simultaneously strengthening talent investment and culture change as it takes action in this area.
+Bridgestone recognizes that empowering women is a high priority in seeking to address historical gender disparities in some of diversity, equity and inclusion (DE&I) domains in the broader labor market in Japan and within the Company as compared to the Group’s overseas locations.
+To advance the initiative, the Company has established the DE&I・Engagement organization as a dedicated DE&I action owner, while simultaneously strengthening talent investment and engagement as it takes action in this area.

 Opportunities for spreading DE&I awareness and encouraging supportive behavior